codepress/admin-columns/readme.txt

 * [Improved] Post Link setting can be extended now
 * [Improved] Attachment column: you can now limit the number of items being displayed
+* [Improved] Only apply before/after when the value is not empty

 = 3.0.3 =